 We all know that happiness is a state of mind.
-However, not many people know that happiness can be controlled consciously via the working of your brain.
+However, not many people know that mental energy and happiness can be controlled consciously via the working of your brain.

 Let’s delve more into the details of how happiness stems from brain activity and what practical steps you can take to be happier more often.